threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ## Farmerbot

-### Why do farmerbot needs to wake nodes up for uptime report, if they are unused and shut down?
+### Why does the farmerbot need to wake nodes up for uptime report, if they are unused and shut down?

 Because we want to know that the node is still available (is still there to be used).
 A farmer can unplug a node at any time so we can't distinct a node that has been unplugged from a node that is off.